deephdc/deep-docs/source/user/overview/user-roles.rst

 * :doc:`How to train a model locally <../howto/train-model-locally>`
 * :doc:`How to train a model remotely <../howto/train-model-remotely>`
-* :doc:`How to add your service to the DEEP Marketplace <../howto/add-to-DEEP-marketplace>`
+* :doc:`How to add your module to the DEEP Marketplace <../howto/add-to-DEEP-marketplace>`

 The advanced user